Sophie Jackson is a British cook and freelance writer who has been published in a number of UK magazines.

 One of the ingredients you will need is pureed pumpkin.
 This can be bought in tins online, or from certain supermarkets, but a cheaper alternative is to make your own from fresh ingredients.
 Follow my guide to making pumpkin puree; it is so easy to do, and you can make huge batches and freeze portions.

-I hope you have fun baking this—I certainly enjoyed discovering the delight that is St. Louis Gooey Cake!
+I hope you have fun baking this—I certainly enjoyed discovering the delight that is this cake!
 And if you have any problems, I have included a troubleshooting section below.

 |Prep time||Cook time||Ready in||Yields|